ico-busses/token-transfer-dapp/README.md

 All you need is the Token contract address.
 Preloads token list from [Metamask Tokens Database](https://github.com/MetaMask/eth-contract-metadata)

-* Presently, it only works with [Metamask](htps://metamask.io).
+* Presently, it only works with [Metamask](htps://metamask.io) and similar Web3 enabled browsers.
 If we receive enough requests, we would add support for other wallet types

 #### Usage
 - Get the address of the token you wish to interact with